George Ritzer: McDonaldization

 McDonaldization is profitable, desirable, and at the cutting edge of technological advances.
 Many "McDonald's" aspects of society are beneficial to the advancement and enhancement of human life.
 Some claim that rationalization leads to "more egalitarian" societies.
 For example, supermarkets and large grocery stores offer variety and availability unlike smaller farmer's markets from generations past.
 The McDonaldization of society also allows operations to be more productive, improve the quality of some products, and produce services and products at lower cost.
 The Internet has provided countless new services to people that were previously impossible, such as checking bank statements without having to go to a bank or being able to purchase things online without leaving the house.
 These things are all positive effects of the rationalization and McDonaldization of society.

 However, McDonaldization also alienates people and creates a disenchantment of the world.
 The increased standardization of society dehumanizes people and institutions.
 The "assembly line" feel of fast-food restaurants is transcending many other facets of life and removing humanity from previously human experiences.
 Through implementing machines and computers in society, humans can start to "behave like machines" and therefore "become replaced by machines".

-The McDonaldization of Society has been translated into over a dozen languages and is arguably one of the best selling monographs in the history of American sociology.
+The McDonaldization of Society has been translated into over a dozen languages.